dfilatov/jspath/readme.md

 ```

 ###Multiple predicates###
-You can use more than one predicate.
-The result will contain only items that match all the predicates.
+You can use more than one predicate – any combination of [object](#object-predicates) and [positional predicates](#positional-predicates).
+The result will contain only items that match all predicates.

 ####Examples####
 ```javascript